 Simply put why I'm back: The school I was teaching at was a living hell.
 I cannot stress that enough.
 I started two weeks into the year because it's such a rough-school that they couldn't get the position filled.
 I honestly believe I only got the job because I have the necessary degrees and am alive.
 Turnover there was v high.
 There was a teacher last year who quit after 1 day, and another teacher put in her two week notice the day before I did.
 So I wasn't exactly the first person who couldn't handle that place.

 The school had a 1/10 rating online, and I think it got that one because there was no zero option.
 Getting subs there was next to impossible because of that, they simply don't want to go there.
 For subs it's just not worth it with the shit you have to deal with.
-There were days when a fellow 8th grade teacher didn't have a sub so they'd just divide there classes and throw them into the other three classes, so instead of having 22 wild animals in your classroom, you'd have 30.
+There were days when a fellow 8th grade teacher didn't have a sub so they'd just divide there classes and throw them into the other three classes, so instead of having 22 kids running wild in your classroom, you'd have 30.

 From the jump I felt waaaaaaaay behind the 8-ball.
 The administration didn't really do anything to help me get acclimated as a new teacher.
 My classroom didn't have desks, half the lights didn't work.
 I had to request to get a copy of the textbook multiple times.
 You'd think they'd be like here this is what you'll need to teach, but that never happened.
 They didn't tell me the curriculum either, so I had no idea wtf I was supposed to be doing for the first two weeks.
 That aspect of teaching is kind of important.
 It's hard to teach when you don't know what you're supposed to be teaching.